anthony-tresontani/methodic-python/plan.rst

   nosetests
   Ran 1 tests in 0.003s

-I do suggest to increase the pairing team cohesion be promoting a happy feeling.
-To be online applied when pairing.
+I do suggest to increase the pairing team cohesion by promoting a happy feeling.
+To be only applied when pairing.
 Can be weird alone.

 Gigi: "We did it, yeah!"
 Jojo: "Let's write a failing test now"